 \subsection{GAN with multiple discriminators}

 Multiple discriminators are often employed to improve the performance of a single generator~\cite{nguyen2017dual,durugkar2017generative,albuquerque2019multi,doan2019line}.
-D2GAN~\cite{nguyen2017dual} conducts a three player minimax game, where two discriminators are trained for the completely opposite objectives, minimizing Kullback-Leibler (KL) divergence and the inverse KL divergence between the true and generated data distributions.
-The balancing of two losses plays a role for seeking desirable and diverse modes at the same time.
+D2GAN~\cite{nguyen2017dual} conducts a three-player minimax game, where two discriminators are trained for the completely opposite objectives, minimizing the Kullback-Leibler (KL) divergence and the inverse KL divergence between the true and generated data distributions.
+The balancing of the two losses plays a role in seeking desirable and diverse modes.
 Albuquerque \etal~\cite{albuquerque2019multi} propose a general multi-objective optimization framework in the scenario with multiple discriminators.
-They present the hypervolume maximization algorithm to obtain weighted gradients.
+They present a hypervolume maximization algorithm to obtain weighted gradients.
 Neyshabur \etal~\cite{neyshabur2017stabilizing} train a GAN based on multiple projections.
-Each discriminator makes a decision for the random low-dimensional projection of a sample to address the instability of GAN training in high-dimensions.
+Each discriminator determines a random low-dimensional projection of a sample to address the instability of GAN training in high-dimensions.
 GMAN~\cite{durugkar2017generative} presents diverse aggregation methods of multiple discriminators, where both hard and soft discriminator selection strategies are studied.
-Note that all the existing approaches learn the multiple discriminators independently and they may have strong correlations, which may not be appropriate for diversifying the generated samples.
-Our approach, however, assigns each sample to the best-suited discriminator through the interactions among the discriminators, and, consequently, each discriminator becomes the expert model for the assigned examples.
+Note that all the existing approaches learn the multiple discriminators independently.
+Thus, these discriminators may have strong correlations, which may not be appropriate for diversifying generated samples.
+Our approach, however, assigns each sample to the best-suited discriminator through interactions among the discriminators, and, consequently, each discriminator becomes an expert model for the assigned examples.